New Persuasion Research

-About 13 years ago I led one of the first, if not the first speed dating events ever done here in Minneapolis.
+About 16 years ago I led the first speed dating events ever done here in Minneapolis.
 I did a number of them before bringing the idea to Seattle.
 I kept score.

 We had women stay seated while the men would basically play musical chairs every 5 minutes.
 At the end of the 5 minutes both the man and the woman would simply right "yes" or "no" as to whether or not they'd like a "real world" date with that person.

 We also interviewed most of the people after the experience to see how long it took before they KNEW they wanted to see this person again and if they could see themselves in a relationship with them.